Ericcsr/COG-sim2real-challenge/README.md

 Step 5.
 Run the submit_test.py, you will see our simulation environment.
 Please use v2.2 to test the algorithm

+Step 6.
+If the first stage is too slow, try to toggle USE_CUDA in param.py

 ## Important notes

 The data from the simulator is clear, but it will be perturbed with biases and noises during the test stage.
 More information can be found in the [rulebook](https://github.com/DRL-CASIA/COG-sim2real-challenge/blob/main/CoG%20Challenge%20Rules-v1.2.pdf).